bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 This section takes a cautious step toward analyzing interrupted loci by generalizing the interruption patterns seen in some of the known pathogenic loci such as PHOX2B, FOXL2, and RFC1.
 Specifically, we allow one position in the motif to vary among consecutive repeats in a sequence as long as:
 1. it's the same position
 2. the interruption doesn't convert any of the repeats in the sequence into homopolymers
-3. the motif size is between 3bp and 24bp
+3. the motif size is between 3bp and 24bp (since allowing 1 of the 2 positions to vary in a dinucleotide motif would be too permissive)
 4. the overall sequence contains at least 3 repeats and spans at least 9bp (same as for pure repeats)

 For example: